How to Watch the 2021 Golden Globes Nominations Livestream - E! Online

 With all the names buzzing in anticipation for the nominations, no one is denying the possibility of a posthumous award for Chadwick Boseman for his stellar performance in Ma Rainey's Black Bottom.
 Vanessa Kirby has received a lot of praise for her portrayal of a grieving mother in Pieces of a Woman, despite the drama surrounding her co-star Shia LaBeouf, so it wouldn't be a surprise if she snagged a Best Actress nod.

-The star-studded Regina King-directed film, One Night in Miami, wowed audiences from all backgrounds, so Black Panther star Daniel Kaluuya and Hamilton's Leslie Odom Jr. are noted to potentially gain Best Supporting Actor noms.
+The star-studded Regina King-directed film, One Night in Miami, wowed audiences from all backgrounds, so Kingsley Ben-Adir and Hamilton's Leslie Odom Jr. are noted to potentially gain Best Supporting Actor noms.
 Only time will tell, but the excitement is so real!

 We'll have to wait and see who scores a nomination for the 2021 Golden Globes when the complete list is unveiled Wednesday, Feb.
 3!